Multilogistics chooses BeOne: “It will enable us to save resources for research and development”

 The Delrio reform brought the combining of certain ports.
 Do you think it was a very courageous choice or not?

 I regard it as propositional reform that could give a new boost to the transport business.
 I believe it is necessary to combine the main centres as much as possible in order to be competitive, along the lines of the great ports of Northern Europe.

 Is Italy equipped for the break bulk method?

 It is, mainly in the minor ports, where there is greater flexibility.
-Organisations used to dealing with big numbers struggle over it.
+Organizations used to dealing with big numbers struggle over it.
 Multilogistics can provide solutions for break bulk shipments for all destinations.
-We have always specialised in engineering and projects: we examine the shipment and propose the most efficient methods to the client.
+We have always specialized in engineering and projects: we examine the shipment and propose the most efficient methods to the client.
 In this sense, we feel more like a partner than a supplier.